Are you scared of giving birth for the first time? Or, for the 10th?

 In all likelihood, if you end up having a C-section (and you’ve been laboring), your provider has been talking to you about having a C-section for awhile before you actually have one (regardless of the reason you are having one; failure to progress, baby’s heart rate isn’t looking so great etc.).

 If you end up having to have a C-section, it’s going to be OKAY!
-Generally, if you’ve chosen a skilled provider, his/her reasoning to do a C-section on you is because that is the safest way to get baby on the outside in your situation.
-Number one rule you should take from this article, choose your provider wisely and TRUST them. 😊
+Generally, if you’ve chosen a skilled provider, their reasoning to do a C-section on you is because that is the safest way to get baby on the outside in your situation.

 Also, if you’d like to read a bit more about having a C-section, head on over to this article!
 I’ve explained in detail how the whole process goes, it will ease your mind!